stereobooster/useful-react-snippets/useShiftSelected/Readme.md

 ## Code with a hook

-What I like about it, is that I don't need to change a lot original code:
+What I like about it, is that I don't need to change a lot of original code:

 ```diff
 const { selected, change } = useSelected([] as Array<Item>);